hawtio/hawtio/doc/HealthMBeans.md

 # Health MBeans

-Its very handy to add health checks to Java code running in a JVM and exposing those health checks over JMX. e.g. see the [dropwizard notes](http://dropwizard.codahale.com/getting-started/#creating-a-health-check).
+Its very handy to add health checks to Java code running in a JVM and exposing those health checks over JMX. e.g. see the [dropwizard notes](http://dropwizard.codahale.com/getting-started/#creating-a-health-check) and the [metrics library health checks](http://metrics.codahale.com/getting-started/#health-checks).

 This document outlines a Health check MBean convention that if folks adopt its then easier to discover and will be included in the Console's Health tab.